-- A subject is pseudonymous if a pseudonym is used as identifier instead of one of its real names [Pfitzmann17] for the purpose of communicating with others or a server. - It is common to assume that a person's pseudonym won't change over time. - A group pseudonym refers to a set of holders, i.e., it may refer to multiple holders thus inducing an anonymity set.
-A transferable pseudonym can be transferred from one holder to another thus the object subject becoming its holder.
-[Pfitzmann17]
+• A subject is pseudonymous if a pseudonym is used as identifier instead of one of its real names [Pfitzmann17] for the purpose of communicating with others or a server.

+• A group pseudonym refers to a set of holders, i.e., it may refer to multiple holders thus inducing an anonymity set.
+A transferable pseudonym can be transferred from one